Chibukach/mir-fma/project.md

 	* Titles (table of contents) and one sentence about what you'll write in each section.
 * Implement the presented method for feature extraction.
 It should not be more than 10 lines of Python!
 * Then use the ML and voting scheme already developed.

+## 2017-05-05

+**Achieved**

+* Report shell
+* Feature extraction on segments

+**Discussed**

+* Report
+	* Table of contents
+	* What to write where
+* Hyper-parameters
+* Voting: only during testing, training is done on segments
+* Accuracy: measured on the segments and on the songs
+	* Accuracy on songs should be larger than the one on the segments

+**For next week**

+* Train and test ML models on segments
+* Measure accuracy on segments